RichieLoco/CoinSniper/README.md

 ---

+## 🤝 Contributing

+Contributions are welcome!

+1. Fork the repo
+2. Create your feature branch (`git checkout -b feature/your-feature`)
+3. Commit your changes (`git commit -am 'Add new feature'`)
+4. Push to the branch (`git push origin feature/your-feature`)
+5. Open a Pull Request 🚀

+---

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 🧠 Built with Spring Boot WebFlux, R2DBC, DJL, Spring AI, and OpenAPI 3
 💬 Suggestions and contributions welcome!